-Attending Narcotics Anonymous meetings is no guarantee of sobriety and recovery; however since its formation NA has helped countless individuals across the world attain and sustain abstinence, and it is commonly recommended as part of the recovery process following a stay in residential rehabilitation (rehab).
+Attending Narcotics Anonymous meetings is no guarantee of sobriety and recovery.
+However, since its formation, NA has helped countless individuals across the world attain and sustain abstinence, and it is commonly recommended as part of the recovery process following a stay in residential rehabilitation (rehab).

 Choosing a Centre for Narcotics Anonymous

 Narcotics Anonymous groups for different substances : NA provides support for addicts and users of all drugs, and meetings are typically substance-agnostic.
-Occasional meetings targeting addicts of specific substances may be hosted; alternatively, other organisations providing support for addicts of specific substances also run similar meetings and twelve-step models.
+Occasional meetings targeting addicts of specific substances may be hosted; alternatively, other organisations providing support for addicts of specific substances also run similar sessions and twelve-step models.